10 Types of Heavy Construction Equipment and Their Uses

 Construction is rarely simple.
 Workers need to flatten land, move bulky materials and scale extremely tall structures.
 For these reasons, heavy equipment is a must on just about every site.

-There is a wide variety of construction equipment.
-Each type has its own uses and different available configurations.
+There are many types of construction equipment.
+Each vehicle has its own uses and different available configurations.
 With the right equipment, a construction company can make the process as efficient and safe as possible.

-These 10 types of heavy equipment are some of the most commonly used on construction sites.
+If you’re new to this industry, this quick construction equipment guide will familiarize you with the main vehicles industry pros use today.
+These 10 types of heavy equipment are some of the most common found on construction sites.

 1. Excavators